FAQ

 1. One with the full code including /// comments — stays in @local

-2. One with only the clean code — cherry-picked to the public branch
+2. One with only the clean code — cherry-picked to the public branch by feature publish

 Your local reasoning is never deleted.
 It lives in your shadow branch history.